Skip to main content

 Emma Faye Rudkin

-Emma Faye went profoundly deaf at the age of three.
-She has spent her life turning a disability into an ability.
-Emma Faye is an internationally known role model for the (D)deaf and hard-of-hearing (HOH) community and founder to nonprofit organization, Aid the Silent which is a system of support for economically disadvantaged deaf/HOH children and teens to reach their full potential and live life more richly by providing funds for resources, ministry, research and education.
+Emma Faye Rudkin became profoundly deaf at the age of three and has dedicated her life to turning a perceived disability into a powerful platform for advocacy, inclusion, and hope.
+She is the founder and Executive Director of Aid the Silent, a nonprofit that equips economically disadvantaged deaf and hard-of-hearing (HOH) children and teens to reach their full potential and live life more richly by providing funds for resources, ministry, research and education.

 Emma Faye travels all around the country speaking at business conventions, school, ministries, churches and conferences sharing her story of redemption and letting others know about the programs Aid the Silent offers.
 She is the primary fundraiser and Executive Director of Aid the Silent as well as a mission staff member for Deaf Young Life.